-Many vegetables thrive in a full sun (6 to 8 hours) situation, and need either a direct or strong indirect (or filtered) amount of light to grow and produce.
+Many vegetables thrive in a full sun (6 to 8 hours) situation and need either a direct or strong indirect (or filtered) amount of light to grow and produce.
 The flip side of this is that some of these plants will struggle if too much heat is produced, and they may sunburn or wither in attempts to protect their fruits.
-Nearby outdoor walls or other structures can also reflect, and intensify the heat from the sun, and you’ll want to consider either providing a barrier, or not placing a garden near these areas.
-If you cannot avoid areas of intense light, don’t fret, as this can be easily remedied in that there are many solutions to providing partial shade or filtered light to your plants as described below..
+Nearby outdoor walls or other structures can also reflect, and intensify the heat from the sun, and you’ll want to consider either providing a barrier or not placing a garden near these areas.
+If you cannot avoid areas of intense light, don’t fret, as this can be easily remedied in that there are many solutions to providing partial shade or filtered light to your plants as described below.

 As a new gardener (or even if you are an experienced gardener and will be starting a new garden in a new location), you want to start small.
-Starting small will allow you to gage your growing zone and consider the effects of all the variables that can affect the overall health and productivity of your crops.
+Starting small will allow you to gauge your growing zone and consider the effects of all the variables that can affect the overall health and productivity of your crops.
 Nothing is worse than losing half you harvest to something that might have been otherwise avoided with a little prior knowledge.

-I know how exciting it can be to finally get started with your garden, but keep in mind that the more space you have, the more likely you will want to fill it; and that often results in more work that you originally planned on- especially when those tiny one inch seedlings become 20 foot long vines.
+I know how exciting it can be to finally get started with your garden, but keep in mind that the more space you have, the more likely you will want to fill it; and that often results in more work you originally planned on- especially when those tiny one inch seedlings become 20 foot long vines.

 Sometimes it’s nice to look over garden designs in advance to give you an idea of what your garden may look like at maturity.
 It’s amazing how much a small plot will grow, so plan out your garden in advance and keep in mind the care you will need to put towards it through the growing season.